Some folks have long utilized ginger ale to help with the occasional upset tummy. Could the same soda solution work for

 Plain old water will work much better for whatever reason you may be considering ginger ale.
 All the sugar, fructose and glucose will eventually take a toll on your dog if you make a habit of providing it.
 Don’t do it, seriously!

 Vomiting is your dog’s way to remove something from their system that doesn’t belong.
 In most cases, you shouldn’t be trying to stifle this natural process which works to cleanse the body.
-You also don’t need to do anything in order to encourage it, so keep the ginger ale for yourself.
+You also don’t need to do anything in order to encourage it.
+Keep the ginger ale for yourself.

 Give your dog lots of space, and water and get the cleaning products ready.
 That’s all you can do and it’s all that’s usually needed, unless of course the situation is serious and requires veterinary assistance.

 Conclusion on Ginger Ale

-Ginger Ale, and all soda really, is really not okay for pet dogs.
-No matter what your reasons for considering it, avoid serving this sweetened soft drink.
-This carbonated beverage isn’t going to help matters, regardless of the circumstances.
-This popular drink is generally unhealthy for your pooch because it contains lots of junk.
-Make a trip to the vet for recurring or very serious stomach problems.
-In any case, no amount of ginger ale is going to help them.
+Avoid sharing this sweetened soft drink.
+This carbonated beverage isn’t going to improve matters, regardless of the circumstances.
+Ginger Ale is unhealthy for your dog.
+It contains lots of junk.
+Visit a vet for recurring or serious stomach problems.
+Ginger Ale will not help.